 The inscription “Glaceau” on the right side of the logo moved to the center of the graphic droplet and acquired a light, gentle blue shade.
 It has become subtly connected to the word “Smart,” emphasizing the unity of elements and meanings and the high quality of the water.

 The word “Smart” remained unchanged, embodying the full meaning.
 The letters are uppercase and arranged in a single line.
-The placement remained the same – the bright text is in the center of the droplet.
+The placement remained the same: the bright text is at the center of the droplet.

 A notable feature appeared in the new logo.
-The letter “t” now creates additional dynamism by extending beyond the outline of the droplet.
+The letter “t” now adds dynamism by extending beyond the droplet’s outline.
 In the earlier identity, it did not cross its boundaries, making this element especially noticeable and lively.

 2019 – today